SimonBiggs/phosphor-angular-loader/README.md

 > http://jupyterlab-tutorial.readthedocs.io/en/latest/xkcd_extension_tutorial.html

 If you are comfortable with Angular but want to learn how to make a JupyterLab extension the above tutorial is also a good place to start.
-Go there first, then come back here and browse the examples.
+Go there first, then come back here and browse the Angular Widget examples.

 The target audience for this tool is those who are already comfortable creating Angular Apps (https://angular.io/).
 I don't recommended attempting to use this tool unless you are confident with Angular.